 Applied Security Research

 After the discovery of Spectre and Meltdown, the processor, operating system, and compiler vendors were forced to take on the challenging task of analyzing microarchitectural CPU behavior in a security context in order to develop mitigations.
 Hardware information flow tracking can assist in reasoning about the impact of opaque low-level hardware features on isolation guarantees made at higher abstraction levels (ex. the programmer's view).
 Tortuga Logic has been developing a methodology in collaboration with a large processor vendor to detect Spectre and Meltdown type vulnerabilities pre-silicon during simulation and emulation.
-I am the lead security researcher on this project and responsible for formulating Spectre and Meltdown detection in terms of information flow rules.
+While at Tortuga Logic I was the lead security researcher on this project and was responsible for formulating Spectre and Meltdown detection in terms of information flow rules.

-One aspect of my job at Tortuga Logic is attending and speaking at conferences.
-Since joining Tortuga Logic in 2018 I've had the opportunity to attended over 15 events and have spoken at at least 10!
+I've had the opportunity to attended over 15 events and have spoken at at least 10 since joining industry in 2018!
 Below are videos of talks I've given at the 2021 USENIX Enigma Conference, 2020 Arm DevSummit, and the 2019 RISC-V Summit.